 Paul stresses that it's important to take your time at the stage of getting your team together.
 They were thankful that their whole team worked well together and that they enjoyed working with them.

 “And it’s people you can work with as well.
-It’s not just maybe they’ve got a good track record but if you’re not comfortable with those people then it’s going to be a problem down the line for you we found.”
+It’s not just a good track record but if you’re not comfortable with those people then it’s going to be a problem down the line.”

 Find out more